hakantuncer/checkpoint-react-FS4/README.md

 Use **destructuring** to retrieve props from the component props, when using them to render the item.

-Delete button should call a callback function defined inside the App component, that will remove an item from the list of items.
+Delete button should remove an item from the list of items.

 The text inside the post component should be editable.
 You can use an Input tag, or a simple tag with the property contenteditable enabled, you can choose how you want to do this.